Wild West Gardening Conference

 - Jessica Morgan is an Herbalist and Horticultural Therapist specializing in herbal education for wellness, horticultural therapy and therapeutic garden design.
 Jessica will talk about creating your own herbal teas and talk about the value of medicinal herbs.
 Check out her website at http://www.morganbotanicals.com/

 - Dorothy Tuthill PhD, Associate Director and Educational Coordinator at UW’s Biodiversity Institute, president of the Wyoming Native Plant Society, and also serves on the Board of the American Penstemon Society.
-Dorothy will talk about creating a colorful garden to attract bees, butterflies and birds. http://www.wyomingbiodiversity.org/
+Dorothy will talk about creating a colorful garden to attract birds, bees, and butterflies. http://www.wyomingbiodiversity.org/

 - Debi Fowler, A family run business growing organic garlic and creating value added garlic products for the body or the mind.
 Debi will talk about her favorite member of the lily family and how you can also grow great garlic.

 - Ron Godin PhD, Delta Colorado Extension Agronomist who has worked on everything from soil, sweet corn, selenium, hops production to sweet cherry rootstock.
-Ron will talk about that fine product Hops, how to harvest, market and sell this high demand product.
+Ron will talk about that fine product Hops; how to select and grow hops, their flavors and aromas.
+On Sunday, April 23, 2017 Ron will give a presentation on soil fertility and crop nutrition for successful specialty crops.

--Patrick Zimmerer, Table Mountain Vineyard, Huntley, Wyoming.
-In 2001, the vineyard was established as part of a research project with a small planting of 300-vines.
+- Patrick Zimmerer, Table Mountain Vineyard, Huntley, Wyoming.
+In 2001, the vineyard was established as part of a research project with a small planting of 300 + vines.
 After finding the vines survived Wyoming's challenging climate, TMV went full speed ahead.
 TMV's vineyard now spans nearly 10 acres and 10,000 vines.
-The vineyard is composed of cold hardy hybrid grapes that can stand all the growing challenges Wyoming has to offer.
-Patrick will talk about the best varieties of grapes for the region; how to grow them, pruning techniques, & when to expect the first harvest
+The vineyard is composed of cold hardy hybrid grapes that can withstand all the growing challenges Wyoming has to offer.
+Patrick will talk about the best varieties of grapes for the region; how to grow them, pruning techniques, and when to expect the first harvest.

--Julie Balzan, University of Wyoming Extension expert on food preservation and food safety.
-With the Food Freedom and Cottage Food Laws you can sell what you can.
+- Julie Balzan, University of Wyoming Extension expert on food preservation and food safety.
+With the Food Freedom and Cottage Food Laws you can sell what you grow.
 Teaching basic food preservation methods of hot water bath canning, pressure canning and steam bath canning.

--Michael Lambert, Manager at the Wyoming Market Research Center/Wyoming Small Business Development Center.
-Michael will discuss the fine art of marketing what you grow and how to do it successfully.
+- Michael Lambert, Manager at the Wyoming Market Research Center/Wyoming Small Business Development Center.
+Michael will discuss the fine art of marketing for what you grow and how to do it successfully.

--Jeff Edwards, University of Wyoming Extension Horticulture State Specialist.
-Jeff has built over 30 hoop houses/high tunnels throughout Wyoming.
-Jeff will share some of the ins and outs of High Tunnel Technology for extending the growing season.
+- Mark Uchanski Phd, Assistant Professor of Horticulture and Specialty Crops of Colorado State University Department of Horticulture and Landscape Architecture.
+Mark will share some of the ins and outs of High Tunnel Technology and Hoop Houses for extending the growing season.

 Plus a Saturday afternoon tour of the newly remodeled Cheyenne Botanic Gardens